sigmie/sigmie.com/docs/v0/index.md

 ```

 ### Add Documents
-To add Documents to our Index we need to **collect** the Index.
+To add Documents to our Index, we need to **collect** the Index.

-To do this we call the `collect` method on the Index instance returned from the Index builder `create` method.
+This is done by calling the `collect` method on the Index instance returned from the Index builder `create` method.
 Then we pass an `array` of the Documents that we wish to add to the `merge` method.

-Below is a showcase of how we add 3 Movies to the `movies` Index that we created before.
+Below is an example of how we add 3 Movies to the `movies` Index that we created earlier.

 ```php
 use Sigmie\Document\Document;